WDIY

-WDIY (88.1 FM) is a community-run public radio station licensed to Allentown, Pennsylvania with studios in Bethlehem and a transmitter atop South Mountain.
+WDIY (88.1 FM) is a community-run public radio station licensed to Allentown, Pennsylvania with studios inside Suite 200B on Broadway in Bethlehem and a transmitter atop South Mountain.
 A member of NPR, the station serves the Lehigh Valley region of eastern Pennsylvania, as well as parts of western New Jersey.

-WDIY has an air staff of over 90 volunteers and a professional staff of six employees, including an executive director.
+WDIY has an air staff of over 90 volunteers and a professional staff of five employees, including an executive director.
 The station is licensed to the Lehigh Valley Community Broadcasters Association, Inc., a nonprofit organization whose mission "is to engage the Lehigh Valley community through a wide-ranging exchange of music, arts, news and culturally diverse information."

 Background

 WDIY began broadcasting on January 8, 1995, operating at 100 watts.
 Before then, the Lehigh Valley was one of the few areas of Pennsylvania without a locally-based NPR station.
 WHYY-FM in Philadelphia provides grade B coverage to most of the Lehigh Valley, while WVIA-FM in Scranton has long operated low-powered translators serving parts of the region.

-Although WDIY's transmitter power was very low for a full NPR member, its antenna on top of South Mountain enabled the station to reach most of the immediate Lehigh Valley region.
+While WDIY's transmitting power was low for a full NPR member, its antenna on top of South Mountain enabled the station to reach most of the immediate Lehigh Valley region.
 In 2015, the Federal Communications Commission approved a request to triple the station's power to 300 watts.
-Although still operating with relatively modest power for a full NPR member, the power increase significantly expanded WDIY's reach, enabling the station to serve a coverage area of over a half-million people.
+The power increase significantly expanded WDIY's reach, enabling the station to serve a coverage area of over a half-million people.
 Its full broadcast area now extends 70 miles, from Clinton, New Jersey to the eastern edge of Reading, Pennsylvania.

-As a public station, WDIY depends on listener support as one of its major sources of revenue.
-Due in part to the power increase, the station's membership of listener supporters nearly doubled, increasing from 1,100 in 2008 to around 2,000 today.
+As a public broadcast station, WDIY depends on listener support as one of its major sources of revenue.

 Programming

-WDIY's program schedule includes NPR's Morning Edition, Fresh Air with Terry Gross and All Things Considered weekdays, with classical music and adult album alternative music between the news shows.
-Early evening programming during the week includes locally-produced public affairs programs as well as NPR's TED Radio Hour and On the Media.
-Weeknights and weekends, the station features an extensive variety of music, including folk, blues, electronic, jazz, world music, alternative rock, classical, avant-garde, and ethnic music.
-The station also carries NPR's Weekend Edition on Saturday and Sunday mornings, Fresh Air Weekend on Saturday mornings, and Sing Out!
+WDIY's program schedule includes NPR's Morning Edition, Fresh Air with Terry Gross and All Things Considered weekdays, with classical music and adult album alternative between the NPR offerings.
+Early evenings Monday through Friday feature locally-produced public affairs programs.
+On weeknights and weekends, the station broadcasts an extensive variety of music, including folk, blues, electronic, jazz, world music, alternative rock, classical, and avant-garde.
+The station also carries NPR's Weekend Edition on Saturday and Sunday mornings, On the Media from WNYC-FM in New York City on Saturday mornings, and Sing Out!
 Radio Magazine on Sunday mornings.